Security — NiFi

 searchBase | Base DN where users are located |

-searchFilter | Search filter — {0} is replaced by the entered username |
+searchFilter | Search filter — {0} is replaced by the provided username |

 authenticationStrategy | Bind type: SIMPLE for direct authentication |

-managerDn | Bind user DN (read-only access to the directory) |
+managerDn | Bind user DN (read-only in the directory) |

-managerPassword | Bind user password — do not version in a public repository |
+managerPassword | Bind user password — do not version in public repositories |

 identityStrategy | USE_USERNAME uses the login as the NiFi identity |